timmparsons/react-postit/README.md

 React add mimicking Post It notes on a board.
-Under constrction.
+Under construction.